JaspreetKaur09/JaspreetsBookStore/JaspreetsBookStore/README.md

 10:37 PM : -Update the Product controller, iAction upser to call productVM.

-1-:43 PM :- Add the javascript files for product and coverType.
+10:43 PM :- Add the javascript files for product and coverType.

+10:59 PM :- Modify the index.cshtml file in product folder in areas.
+Link the product.js file to it.